labex-labs/open-source-labs/git/30-seconds-of-git/challenge-delete-detached-branches/step1.md

 To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
 Do not check "Copy the master branch only".

 1. Clone the repository, navigate to the directory and configure the identity.
-2. Since there is a `feature-branch` branch in the remote repository, switch to `feature-branch` and delete the `feature-branch` branch in the remote repository.
+2. Since there is a `feature-branch` branch in the remote repository, switch to `feature-branch`, which will cause the local `feature-branch` to track the `feature-branch` branch of the remote repository and delete the `feature-branch` branch in the remote repository.
 3. View the trace relationship between local branches and the remote branches they track.
 4. Switch back to the `master` branch.
 5. Remove all detached branches from your local repository.